 Businesses all have different needs for bank accounts so make sure you compare business bank accounts before you open one to make sure it’s right for you.

 Digital banks such as Revolut, bunq and N26 all offer business accounts.
-Whether or not they are good for your business is up to you.
+Whether or not they are suitable for your business is up to you.
 Make sure you weigh up the features of these digital business bank accounts against the features of more traditional business bank offerings to decide which is the better fit for your business.

-How to compare business current accounts
+How to compare business bank accounts in Ireland

 There are a number of types of business bank accounts available, so keep the following in mind when you’re comparing your options: